-LPWAN have being applied to several fields, showing high performance and reliability to transfer data and fault tolerance.
+LPWAN has been applied to several fields, showing high performance and reliability to transfer data and fault tolerance.
 Some interesting applications include: livestock remote surveillance based on a collar to monitor vital sings in cows (Li et sl., 2018); metering the average consumption of households in the electrical grid in cities (de castro tomé, nardelli, & alves, 2019), and remote sensing humidity of soils and control field irrigation in agriculture (Zhao et al., 2018).
-LPWAN have also been used to reduce the cost of public street illumination by adjusting brightness, detecting abnormal consumption and determining when a streetlight needs maintenance (Bingol et al., 2019).
+LPWAN has also been used to reduce the cost of public street illumination by adjusting brightness, detecting abnormal consumption and determining when a streetlight needs maintenance (Bingol et al., 2019).
 An ad hoc network was implemented in a bicycle shared system in Lyon-France, to share data.
 Bicycles are equipped with a transmission module and bike stations are bridged to internet to send data collected by bicycles (Zguira et al., 2018)

-Once the IoT server receives data, it processes the information in such a way that efficiently computing routes becomes a challenge, with high complexity because finding routes in multiple paths is a combinatorial problem.
+Once the IoT server receives data, it processes the information in such a way that efficiently computing routes becomes a challenge of high complexity because finding routes in multiple paths is a combinatorial problem.
 In the case of waste collection, trucks have a limited load capacity, they should go along a set of locations picking up the waste material until their load capacity is completed.
 The material has a certain weight or volume, but this should never exceed the capacity the truck can carry.
-This issue is known as the capacitated vehicle routing problem CVRP (Faulin et al., 2011).
-In this sense, (Medvedev et al., 2015) suggested a simple top-K query method that executes a query on a relational data base and selects the K containers reporting the highest fulfilment levels, then, container coordinates Lat/Long are sent to a Google Service that delivers the best routes, taking into account streets configuration.
+This issue is known as the capacitated vehicle routing problem CVRP (Faulin et al., 2011). to solve this, (Medvedev et al., 2015) suggested a simple top-K query method that executes a query on a relational data base and selects the K containers reporting the highest filling levels, then, container coordinates Lat/Long are sent to a Google Service that delivers the best routes, taking into account streets configuration.

 If locations are updated constantly, routing can be carried out with a combinatorial General Variable Neighborhood search as presented in (Papalitsas et al., 2018).
 With this method, containers are organized by insertion according to their characteristics.
 They are placed near to containers with similar latitude and longitude.
 Similarity is measured using Euclidean distance, so containers are organized in ascendant order in order to cluster containers spatially close.
-Once all the selected containers are inserted in the list, it is separated by preserving order and considering truckload capacity.
+Once all the selected containers are inserted in the list, they are separated by preserving order and considering truckload capacity.
 The algorithm was coded in Fortran and validated with the benchmark offered by Heidelberg University in TSPLIB (Heidelberg University, 1997)

-This brief review of the literature led us to decide that an IoT solution can be an interesting alternative to periodic routes for MSW in urban areas.
-It also helped us to define a transmission technology that adapts better to Bogota conditions, considering the area to be covered, signal integrity and the elements that need to be well used, such as the battery.
-As a result, we designed a system architecture that is show in section 3.
+This literature review led us to propose an IoT solution that can be an interesting alternative to periodic routes for MSW in urban areas.
+It also helped us to define a transmission technology that adapts better to Bogota conditions, considering the area to be covered, signal integrity and the elements that need to be well used, such as the battery and data transmission coverage.
+We designed a system architecture that is explained next.

 System Overview and Architecture